Alia5/GlosSI/Readme.md

 # GloSC

-GlosSC or Global SteamController is a small set of tools that allows you to use your SteamController as a systemwide XInput-controller alongside a systemwide (borderless window) Steam overlay
+GloSC or Global SteamController is a small set of tools that allows you to use your SteamController as a systemwide XInput-controller alongside a systemwide (borderless window) Steam overlay

 All complete with **per application bindings and working rumble emulation.**